Examples of Problem Statements in Quantitative Research Proposals

 Relevance refers to the significance of the study.
 It justifies why it is an essential issue to research and the value of research.

-Finally, the objective is the aim of the study: what you want to discover, clarify, or confirm.
+Finally, the objective is the study’s aim: what you want to discover, clarify, or confirm.
 It proposes a solution to the problem.

 The author divides the process into three stages to define four elements.